Denise Rousseau: Psychological contract theory

 Rousseau developed the concept of a psychological contract in order to better specify how employers and employees understand the employment relationship.
 Psychological Contract Theory (PCT) also provides a basis for developing shared understandings in employment.
 It also addresses how to more effectively change the nature and terms of psychological contracts.

-PCT recognized the existence of cognitive schema or mental models that employees and employers use in interacting with each other.
-The psychological contract is a system of beliefs an individual holds regarding an exchange arrangement with another (e.g., employment, customer/supplier relationship, family tie or marriage).
-A fundamental feature of the psychological contract is that like cognitive schemata generally, the contract, once established, is relatively resistant to change.

-Psychological contracts when first formed tend to be incomplete since fully understanding or anticipating the demands in an ongoing employment arrangement may be unrealistic.
-Thus psychological contracts develop over time and often in ways that diverge between one party and another, or between multiple parties to the same arrangements.

 Rousseau's 1995 book Psychological Contract in Organizations: Understanding Written and Unwritten Agreements won the George Terry Book Award for best book in management from the Academy of Management.